 Today I wanted to write a post about my go-to items that I like to have on hand when I leave the house with my toddler – especially now that she is just over one year old.
 And just to clarify, despite the title of this article, many of these items reside in my car.
 I don’t think I could manage caring ALL of these things all of the time!

-It has taken me much trial and error to find the perfect mix of items.
+It has taken me much trial and error to find a good mix of items.
 Sometimes I realize that I’m missing something vital, and other times, I feel like I am lugging around everything (minus the kitchen sink!)
 But for now, this is what works for us…

-My favorite diaper bag is from Petunia Pickle Bottom.
-It was a surprise gift from a dear friend at my baby shower.
-It’s the Sashay Satchel style which has been perfect because it easily converts from a handbag to a backpack.
-I always use it in the backpack mode to keep my hands free for little B.
+For quite some time, my favorite diaper bag was from Petunia Pickle Bottom.
+It was a surprise gift from a dear friend at my baby shower in the Sashay Satchel style.
+This style was perfect because it easily converted from a handbag to a backpack.
+I always preferred it in the backpack mode to keep my hands free for Little B.